Watercolor Terms for Beginners: A Simple Introduction

 ✅ Quick Overview

-Watercolor Has Its Own Language — and That’s Okay
+Watercolor Has Its Own Language — and You Need to Know It

 If you've ever paused a tutorial to Google what “granulating” means — or thought a “wash” was something to clean up — you’re not alone.

 This article isn’t meant to teach you every watercolor term.
-Instead, it introduces the foundational vocabulary that helps beginners feel oriented and capable from the start.
+Instead, it introduces some of the most common watercolor terms for beginners so you feel oriented and capable from the start.

 Why Learning Watercolor Terms Helps Beginners